cloudlet-computer/cloudlet/README.md

 ## Getting Started

 - Install dependencies with `yarn`
-- Run `yarn setup` to get things going
+- Run `yarn setup` to set up your environment
+- Run the server with `yarn start:server` and the ui with `yarn start:client`.
+The app will be available at `localhost:4000`.